Diabetes Wound Healing: 5 Reasons It Is Slower & How To Heal Faster

 The healing time for a diabetic wound varies depending on factors such as wound severity, the patient's overall health, and proper wound care.
 Minor wounds may heal within a few weeks, while more severe wounds may take several months or longer to heal completely.

-What helps wounds heal the fastest?
+What helps diabetic wounds heal faster?

-Wounds heal fastest when kept clean, moist, and protected.
+Diabetic wounds heal fastest when kept clean, moist, and protected.
 Proper wound care practices such as regular cleaning with mild soap and water, applying antibiotic ointment, covering with sterile dressings, and eating a diet that promotes healing are recommended.

 Do wounds heal faster covered or uncovered?